apache/superset/RELEASING/README.md

 You'll probably want to run these commands manually and understand what they do prior to doing so.

+For coordinating on releases, on more operational topics that require more synchronous communications, we tend to use the `#apache-releases` channel on the Superset Slack.
+People crafting releases and those interested in partaking in the process should join the channel.

 ## Release setup

 First you need to setup a few things.
 This is a one-off and doesn't